Economics (ECON)College of Behavioral and Social Sciences

-Professors: K. Abraham, L. Ausubel, P. Cramton, A. Drazen, S. Galiani, J. Haltiwanger (Distinguished University Professor), J. Ham, J. Hellerstein, C. Hulten, Z. Jin, S. Kalemli-Ozcan, G. Kuersteiner, P. Murrell, I. Prucha, R. Schwab, D. Vincent, J. Wallis
+Professors: K. Abraham, L. Ausubel, J. Chao, P. Cramton, A. Drazen, S. Galiani, J. Haltiwanger (Distinguished University Professor), J. Hellerstein, C. Hulten, Z. Jin, S. Kalemli-Ozcan, M. Kearney, G. Kuersteiner, P. Murrell, I. Prucha (Distinguished University Professor), R. Schwab, D. Vincent, J. Wallis

-Associate Professors: S. Aruoba, J. Chao, P. Coughlin, M. Kearney, N. Limao, E. Ozbay, J. Shea (Assoc.
-Chair & Director of Graduate Studies), A. Sweeting
+Associate Professors: S. Aruoba, P. Coughlin, E. Filiz Ozbay, N. Limao, E. Ozbay, J. Shea (Assoc.
+Chair & Director of Graduate Studies), A. Sweeting, S. Urzua

-Assistant Professors: P. D'Erasmo, R. Dix Carneiro, E. Filiz Ozbay, J. Goldberg, R. Guiteras, E. Kaplan, S. Lee, L. Stevens, L. Turner, S. Urzua
+Assistant Professors: J. Goldberg, R. Guiteras, E. Kaplan, S. Lee, F. Saffie, L. Stevens, L. Turner

 Economists study a wide range of phenomena using analytical methods which describe how people and collections of people behave and interact.
 Many economists define their profession as the analysis of decisions made in the context of scarcity.
 Economics can also be described as the study of the production, pricing, and distribution of goods and services within societies.
 Economists study such issues as inflation, unemployment, poverty, environmental quality, financial markets, and international trade.
 Economists also apply their methods of analysis to such diverse areas as crime, health care, discrimination, and the problems of developing countries.